 Write bandwidth standard deviation resulted in 6MB/s after 30 minute ramp time measured at the FlashArray storage layer 8 hour duration:

-On the surface NVMe DAS (direct attached storage) sounds simple (i.e., just install some NVMe drives in a server) but looking deeper into the solution raises many questions.
+On the surface NVMe-oF DAS (direct attached storage) sounds simple (i.e., just install some NVMe drives in a server) but looking deeper into the solution raises many questions.

 DAS Drive Thermal Consideration